2026 TFSA Limit · $7,000

 Results update instantly.

-Used to calculate lifetime contribution room (TFSA started in 2009; you must be 18+).
+Used to calculate lifetime contribution room.

-Total you've ever put in, net of any withdrawals from prior years.
+Net of withdrawals from prior years.

-2025 annual limit: $7,000.
+2026 annual limit: $7,000.
 Unused room carries forward forever.

 Projected TFSA balance